pygame-community/LegacyWeeklyChallenges/01-fog-of-war/readme.md

 with your files if you don't do a PR, and with some comment if you want.
 Sharing your code will help others learn, and you may receive good advice too!

 Have fun !

+### Tips

+##### Use relative imports

+You can structure your code the way you like, but if you use multiple files, it is very recommended that you use *relative imports*, as it is the simplest way to make the import system work both in the showcase and when run directly.

 ### Credits